djunh1/market-edges-platform/README.md

 # Getting a local python environment set up using pyenv

 We reccomend setting up a virtual environment with a specific version of python dedicated to this project.
-At the time of creation we opted to use the latest and greatest with Django 4.2 and Python 3.11.
+At the time of creation we opted to use Django 5.2 and Python 3.11.
 This will walk you through getting python and Django set up assuming you have not pulled down this source code yet.

+# You may perform this section or the next to set up a virtual environment.

 1. using homebrew, install pyenv and virtualenv to manage python installations and virutal environments:
 ```